JohnEstropia/CoreStore/README.md

     GroupBy("age")
 )
 ```
-⭐️Starting CoreStore 5.0, `GroupBy` clauses are now also generic types and now support **Query Chain builders**.
+`GroupBy` clauses are also generic types and support **Query Chain builders**.
 We can also use Swift's Smart KeyPaths to use in the expressions:
 ```swift
 let personJSON = try dataStack.queryAttributes(
     From<MyPersonEntity>()